A convergence study of SGD-type methods for stochastic optimization: Convergence for vSGD

 In this section, we will give the convergence analysis of vSGD, which will relieve the constraint on step size $\{\alpha_k\}$ in \cite{Bertsekas00} by a more general convex assumption.
 The SGD convergence of non-convex function $f$ is already known.
 In \cite{Bertsekas00}, it proves that convergence in probability $1$ can be achieved in the sense of the following two limits (\ref{limit1}) and (\ref{limit2}).
 The more general conclusion we give here will also be encountered in mSGD in the next section.
 It is worth noting that proving the weak convergence (\ref{limit1}) does not require the condition $\sum_{k=1}^\infty \alpha_k^2<\infty$.
 If some restrictions are imposed on $\{\xi_k \}$, the convergence can be strengthened, for example, variance reduction SGD \cite{SVRG}, SARAH \cite{SARAH} etc. These variants can get exponential convergence for strongly convex function as Gradient Descent and $O(1/t)$ for non-convex function \cite{2019Finite}.

-To obtain the convergent theorems, we first give the following lemma.
+To obtain the convergent theorems, we first give the following lemmas.
 The results of (a) and (b) in Lemma \ref{lm:3sq} are similar to those of Lemma 1 in reference \cite{Bertsekas00}.
-The results of (c) is to prove the convergence of mSGD later. \begin{lemma}[Sequence convergence] Assume the step size $\{\alpha_k\}$ satisfy (\ref{Assum1:alpha}) and the positive sequence $Z_k \rightarrow 0$.
+The results of (c) is to prove the convergence of mSGD later. \begin{lemma}[Sequence convergence] Assume the step size $\{\alpha_k\}$ satisfy (\ref{Assum1:alpha}), the positive sequence $Z_k \rightarrow 0$ and $X_k$ has a lower bound $X$.
 Consider the triplet $\{X_k,Y_k,Z_k\}_k$ with the relation

-We have: (a) $\lim_{k\rightarrow \infty}\inf Y_k = 0,$ and there exists $K>0$ such that $\sum_{k=1}^n \alpha_k Y_k \le K + \sum_{k=1}^n \alpha_k Z_k.$ (b) If $\sum \alpha_k Z_k < +\infty$, then $X_n$ is convergent. (c) Let $\{Y_{n_k} \}$ and $\{X_{n_k} \}$ be subsequences of $\{Y_{n} \}$ and $\{X_{n} \}$, respectively.
+We have: (a) $\lim\inf _{k\rightarrow \infty}Y_k = 0,$ and there exists $K>0$ such that $\sum_{k=1}^n \alpha_k Y_k \le K + \sum_{k=1}^n \alpha_k Z_k.$ (b) If $\sum \alpha_k Z_k < +\infty$, then $X_n$ is convergent. (c) Let $\{Y_{n_k} \}$ and $\{X_{n_k} \}$ be subsequences of $\{Y_{n} \}$ and $\{X_{n} \}$, respectively.
 If $Y_{n_k} \rightarrow 0$ is a sufficient condition for $X_{n_k}\rightarrow X$, then $\lim_{n \rightarrow \infty} X_n = X.$

 \end{lemma}